-The independent auditors of the Fund, KPMG Limited in Cyprus and Kinetic Partners Cayman LLP in Cayman, have expressed their willingness to continue in office.
+The independent auditors of the Fund, KPMG Limited in Cyprus and Moore Stephens Cayman Ltd in the Cayman Islands, have expressed their willingness to continue in office.
 A resolution giving authority to the Board of Directors to fix their remuneration will be submitted at the forthcoming Annual General Meeting.

-VICES

-By order of the Board of Directors,

-Stravin Investment Services Enlited
+By order of the Board of Directors, SERVICES (X) Stravin Investment Services L±mited Secretary S. Nicosia, 10 December 2018 WINAATS

-Secretary

-Nicosia, 4 November 2017

-Kinetic Partners Cayman
+Moore Stephens Cayman

-10 Market Street, Suite 6 Camana Bay, PO Box 30900 Grand Cayman KY1-1204 CAYMAN ISLANDS t +1 345 936 9900 www.KP-Audit.com
+10 Market Street, Suite 6 Camana Bay, PO Box 30900 Grand Cayman KY1-1204 Cayman Islands

+T +1 345 936 9900 www.MooreStephens.ky